mdr56/mdr56.github.io/index.md

 ## Research Projects

-- **bf Meta-analytic framework using model-based clustering approach in multiple transcriptomic studies with covariate adjustment :**
+- **Meta-analytic framework using model-based clustering approach in multiple transcriptomic studies with covariate adjustment :** Unsupervised machine learning remains an important role identifying disease subtypes.
+The aim of this project is to extend the meta-analytic framework to sparse K-means to a meta Gaussian mixture model framework.
+This extension allows incorporation of information from clinical variables to control for extraneous source of variability as well consider the gene-gene dependence in an unified model.